-Permanent disability refers to any case in which the victim of the car accident is left disabled by their accident.
+Permanent disability refers to any case in which the victim of a car accident is left disabled by the accident.
 This means that they are not able to return to work due to the injuries they sustained.
 Permanent disability is an incredibly hard thing to adjust to, and this compensation helps to ease the burden on the victim.

 When someone is killed because of another person’s negligence or intentional action, this is referred to as wrongful death.
 Wrongful death lawsuits are separate from criminal lawsuits and criminal charges.
 Wrongful death lawsuits can be filed by children, a spouse, or a parent of an underaged child.

 Common Injuries from a Car Accident

 Some common injuries from a St. Petersburg car accident include: